-The Insertion Device Group develops insertion devices for use at ANKA and other facilities.
+The Insertion Device Group develops insertion devices for use at accelerator and synchrotron facilities.
 The group pioneered the development of superconductive undulators and was the first worldwide to test them with beam.

 Since 2007 the insertion device group activities are focused on the development of superconducting planar insertion devices in collaboration with the industrial partner Babcock Noell GmbH .
 The group efforts concentrate as well in developing instruments and tools for quality assessment of the magnetic field of superconducting undulators and for understanding the beam heat load mechanisms in a cold bore.
 In order to fulfill this last task the group is leading a large collaboration, with Babcock Noell GmbH , CERN, Diamond Light Source, Frascati National Laboratory, Rome University “La Sapienza,” STFC Daresbury Laboratory, STFC Rutherford Appleton Laboratory, University of Manchester, Cockcroft Institute of Science and Technology, and Lund University MAX-Lab all participating for the project COLDDIAG, a cold vacuum chamber for diagnostics.
-The group is also responsible of integrating the new superconducting insertion devices in the ANKA storage ring.
+The group is also responsible of integrating the new superconducting insertion devices in the storage ring and synchrotron at Karlsruhe Institute of Technology (KIT).

 |Motivation R&D of superconducting insertion devices|